ManidharVutla/Stock-Info/README.md

 * Currently works for safari in macos (support need to be added for other browsers)
 * Libs are listed in requirements.txt or added in the repo.
 ```
+> Glassdoor scrapping is not allowed according to the terms and conditions of glassdoor.
+So, you can use or ignore that part at your own risk.